drkarim/lassy/README.md

 </p>

 ## Dependencies
 This library has some dependencies as it requires to perform 3D medical image processing and process 3D surface meshes.
-For these purposes, it depends on the [Image Registration Toolkit (ITK)](https://itk.org/) and the [Visulisation Toolkit](https://www.vtk.org/).
+For these purposes, it depends on the [Image Registration Toolkit (ITK)](https://itk.org/) and the [Visulisation Toolkit (VTK)](https://www.vtk.org/).
 Both are open-source and written in C++.
 VTK is released under the 3-Clause BSD license and ITK was released under the Apache 2.0 license.

 ## Installation
 The library currently has two dependencies: [ITK](https://itk.org/) and [VTK](https://www.vtk.org/).
 These need to be built from source first using [CMake](https://cmake.org/).
 There are Github repositories for [ITK](https://github.com/InsightSoftwareConsortium/ITK) and [VTK](https://github.com/Kitware/VTK)